ruixing76/alta2023/src/pages/home/index.md

     The premier workshop in Australasia for sharing research in Natural Language Processing and Computational Linguistics.
 Submissions from students, academics and industry researchers are welcome.
   title: ALTA 2021
 newsItems:
-  - date: 2021-04-01
-    text: Welcome to the new site!
-Call for papers will be out soon!
   # - date: 2021-01-13
   #   text: ALTA 2020 Virtual Workshop instructions will be sent today to all the registered participants.
   # - date: 2021-01-13